ctoogood/johndory/src/posts/waas.md

 title: Waas Bakery
 location: Shetland Islands
 slug: /waas-bakery
-date: '2016-02-09'
+date: 2017-02-09T00:00:00.000Z
 featuredImage: /images/waas-bakery-scene-42.jpg
 ---
-\#Waas bakery is in the small village of Walls (Waas) on the westside of Shetland’s mainland, about 25 miles from Lerwick.
+## Waas bakery is in the small village of Walls (Waas) on the westside of Shetland’s mainland, about 25 miles from Lerwick.
 In 2016 the bakery was bought by an American entrepreneur, Bruce Gilardi, who had a vision to create premium products that use natural, and where possible, locally sourced ingredients.
-The bakery now produces a wide range of fresh bread, cakes, biscuits & pastries.

 I arrived at the bakery at around 3am.
 It had been a challenge to negotiate the winding single track road to Walls on such a bitterly cold & snowy February morning.
 A warm glowing light radiated from the bakery windows - work must have already begun.